xvca/hl-notify/README.md

 # hl-notify

-A single-user Telegram bot that watches Hyperliquid L1 wallets over WebSocket and sends you notifications when things happen -- fills, liquidations, funding payments, deposits/withdrawals.
+A single-user Telegram bot that watches Hyperliquid L1 wallets over WebSocket and sends you notifications when things happen: fills, liquidations, funding payments, and deposits or withdrawals.

 You can monitor as many wallets as you want.
 Add them with `/watch`, configure notification preferences per wallet, and the bot handles all the subscriptions over one WebSocket connection.